Success doesn’t occur in a vacuum. No matter how motivated we are, or how solid our plan is… we can always learn and find inspiration from others.

 Today Brandon has built a blog that gets 2 million visitors every month and a consulting business with clients that pay up to $100,000 for his expertise.
 In addition, his podcast is downloaded 1000 times every day.

 The lesson here is that you can find a dozen reasons to give up (or NOT do something), but you only need one reason to keep going.

 Brandon found his reason and crushed his excuses.
 His story is incredibly inspiring and a reminder that you can fight for the life you want too.
-You can read his full story on his website and I highly recommend his podcast which can be found at The Blog Millionaire Blogging Course & Podcast – TBM
+You can read his full story on his website and I highly recommend his podcast and The Blog Millionaire Blogging Course.

 How hard are you willing to work for something you really want?
 For Tracy, it meant 18 hour days (half of that learning how to run her business) and renting out her bedroom while sleeping on her couch.